 UNE makes assessment of the knowledge, skills, and values students develop here central to reaching data-based decisions that ensure educational effectiveness and a high quality educational experience.
 All of UNE’s academic programs and its general education regularly assess and annually report on their student learning outcomes.
 Co-curricular units, including the Office of Student Affairs and Library Services, also assess and report on their student learning outcomes.

 The Office of the Provost and the University Assessment Committee (UAC) facilitate two ongoing, parallel, and interrelated processes that make up the university-wide assessment system.
 Programs submit an assessment report every year and, using the longitudinal data, conduct a comprehensive program review and create a strategic plan every three to seven years.

 Comprising faculty and administrators representing every UNE college, as well as the Division of Student Affairs, Library Services, the Center for Excellence in Teaching & Learning, and the Office of Institutional Research, the UAC provides a framework, a process, and support for fostering educational effectiveness.

 As one part of the two-fold process that makes up the university-wide assessment system, academic programs, student support services, colleges, and divisions submit annual reports to the UAC and the Office of the Provost on the student learning assessment data, findings, and actions they have taken and will take to support and advance student learning.
-Learn more >
+Learn more about annual assessment reporting >

 As the other part of the two-fold process that makes up the university-wide assessment system, academic programs undergo a periodic internal program review that entails a deep dive into their curriculum and educational effectiveness and results in the establishment of a long-term strategic plan.
 New academic programs complete a review following their third full year in the catalog that compares their initial projections with their first three years.
 Learn more about academic program review and strategic plan >